Quickstart

-Eager to get started?
-This page gives a good introduction to AltWalker.
-It assumes you already have AltWalker installed.
-If you do not, head over to the Installation section.
+Are you eager to get started with AltWalker?
+This page provides a good introduction to the framework.
+It assumes that you have already installed AltWalker.
+If you haven’t, head over to the Installation section.

-In this section you will learn how to create a tests project from scratch or from existing models, how to validate your models, how to validate your code and how to run your tests with AltWalker.
+In this section, you will learn how to create a new project from scratch or existing models, validate your models, validate your code, and run your tests with AltWalker.

 You can use the init